deankoch/rswat.maker/README.md

 ## Installation

-Users meaning to create a SWAT+ model must run the official [SWAT+ installer](https://swat.tamu.edu/software/plus/) for Windows (last tested with v2.3.1, released 2023-07-13), as `rswat.maker` depends on that software to complete the last three steps.

 You can install the development version of `rswat.maker` in R like so:

 ``` r
 devtools::install_github('deankoch/rswat.maker')
 ```

-This will automatically install the dependencies`nhdR`, `FedData`, and `dataRetrieval`, as needed.
+This will automatically install the dependencies `nhdR`, `FedData`, and `dataRetrieval`, if you don’t already have them.

 `rswat.maker` is primarily a data-retrieval package.
 Users who aren’t interested SWAT+ can complete most of the workflow (steps 1-6) without installing it.
 This data-only workflow should function on platforms other than Windows, but that has not yet been tested.

+Users wanting a SWAT+ model must run the official [SWAT+ installer](https://swat.tamu.edu/software/plus/) for Windows (last tested with v2.3.1, released 2023-07-13), as `rswat.maker` depends on that software to complete steps 7-9.

 ## Background